 You may be exempt from paying the advance fee payment if you have confirmation of the educational loan.

-See our Student Visa Financial Document Guide (PDF) to find more about acceptable financial documents.
+See our Student Visa Financial Document Guidance (PDF) to find more about acceptable financial documents.